Regular wellness visits can be done by a medical provider of your choice or you can receive a screening done by your local Public Health Unit.

 - 30 months

-Yes, your PCP will check your vaccine record and they can be given if needed.
-Click here to learn about vaccines.
+Yes, your provider will check your vaccine record and they can be given if needed.
+Learn more about immunization schedules on the HHS Immunizations webpage.